tajpatel58/Python-Teaching/Session_4/tasks_4.md

 ### Task 2:
-- Write a function that takes in 1 alphanumeric string, and returns the number of vowels, and the number of consonants.
+- Write a function that takes in 1 string with only letters, and returns the number of vowels, and the number of consonants.

         Inputs:
             str: "Hello"